jcorriveau23/crypto-bot/README.md

 # BinanceBot

-you need in the root folder a Keys.py file with your binance api keys writin as:
+Create in the root folder a Keys.py file with your binance api keys writing as:

 api_key = "your api public key"